fimselamse/fimselamse.github.io/_posts/2023-03-21-drop-the-car.markdown

     Sorry, your browser doesn't support iframes.
 </iframe>

+The plot has the normalized crime rate on the y-axis and time on the x-axis.
+It covers the same 10-year span as the first plot in this post.

 ## Conclusion

 In summary, our data-driven exploration of theft in San Francisco brings to light the alarming increase of the city's crime problem, as well as an overview of where the theft is being comitted.
-By providing a timeseries plot of theft incidents, a 24-hour heatmap of crime activity, and an interactive comparison of various crime types, we aim to provide readers with a multifaceted understanding of the theft crisis in the Golden Gate City.
+By providing a timeseries plot of theft incidents, a 24-hour heatmap of crime activity, and an interactive comparison of various crime types, I aim to provide readers with a multifaceted understanding of the theft crisis in the Golden Gate City.
 It is our hope that this information will spur a constructive dialogue among policymakers, law enforcement officials, and citizens, leading to effective solutions for addressing the city's theft epidemic.

+**Notes**

+The code for this project can be found in the public git-repository in which this site is contained.
+Click the git-icon below to navigate.